Internet marketing tips that real estate agents can actually do themselves

 5) Earning backlinks to your website

-One of the most difficult things to do in the world of SEO for Realtors is earning back links and general link building.
+One of the most difficult things to do in the world of SEO for Realtors is earning backlinks and general link building.

 Luckily, there are a few quick and easy wins that you can do by yourself to establish some high-quality backlinks to your website.

 Without any backlinks, Google and other search engines like Bing and Yahoo have no idea that your site exists.
+Because there are good and bad backlinks it is important to use a backlink tool to monitor your website.

 - An easy place to get high-quality backlinks to your website is ActiveRain.